marcelonyc/ga-jfrog-primer/README.md

 7. Go to https://jwt.io and paste the token into the Encoded text box.
 ![Image](assets/jwt-payload.png)

 Use the keys in your PAYLOAD DATA to setup Claims JSON in the identity mapping in JFRog.
-JFrog expects a key to match between GitHub and JFrog.
+JFrog expects a key to match between what is receives  from GitHub and what you set in Claims JSON JFrog.
+It must be an exact match on one or more keys.

 For example